Geometry of curved Yang-Mills-Higgs gauge theories: Introduction

 \begin{definitions*}{Lie algebroid, \cite[reduced definition of \S 16.1; page 113]{DaSilva}} Let $E \to N$ be a real vector bundle of finite rank.
 Then $E$ is a smooth Lie algebroid if there is a bundle map $\rho_E \coloneqq \rho: E \to \mathrm{T}N$, called the \textbf{anchor}, and a Lie algebra structure on $\Gamma(E)$ with Lie bracket $\mleft[ \cdot, \cdot \mright]_E$ satisfying \bas \mleft[\mu, f \nu\mright]_E = f \mleft[\mu, \nu\mright]_E + \mathcal{L}_{\rho(\mu)}(f) ~ \nu \eas for all $f \in C^\infty(N)$ and $\mu, \nu \in \Gamma(E)$, where $\mathcal{L}_{\rho(\mu)}(f)$ is the action of the vector field $\rho(\mu)$ on the function $f$ by derivation. \end{definitions*}

 Gauge invariance of the Yang-Mills-Higgs type functional leads to several \textbf{compatibility conditions} to be satisfied between those structures.
-If the connection $\nabla$ on $E$ is flat, the compatibilities imply that the Lie algebroid is locally a so-called action Lie algebroid.
+If the connection $\nabla$ on $E$ is flat, the compatibilities imply that the Lie algebroid is locally what we call an action Lie algebroid.

 \begin{definitions*}{Action Lie algebroids, \cite[\S 16.2, Example 5; page 114]{DaSilva}} Let $\mleft(\mathfrak{g}, \mleft[\cdot, \cdot \mright]_{\mathfrak{g}}\mright)$ be a Lie algebra equipped with a Lie algebra action $\gamma: \mathfrak{g} \to \mathfrak{X}(N)$ on a smooth manifold $N$.
 A \textbf{transformation Lie algebroid} or \textbf{action Lie algebroid} is defined as the bundle $E \coloneqq N \times \mathfrak{g}$ over $N$ with anchor \bas \rho(p, v) &\coloneqq \gamma(v)|_p \eas for $(p, v) \in E$, and Lie bracket \bas \mleft.\mleft[\mu, \nu\mright]_E\mright|_p &\coloneqq \mleft[\mu_p, \nu_p\mright]_{\mathfrak{g}} + \mleft.\mleft(\mathcal{L}_{\gamma(\mu(p))}(\nu^a) - \mathcal{L}_{\gamma(\nu(p))}(\mu^a) \mright)\mright|_p ~ e_a \eas for all $p \in N$ and $\mu, \nu \in \Gamma(E)$, where one views a section $\mu \in \Gamma(E)$ as a map $\mu: N \to \mathfrak{g}$ and $\mleft( e_a \mright)_a$ is some arbitrary frame of constant sections. \end{definitions*}